SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Combat Difﬁculty Modiﬁers
-Here are a few of the most frequently used modiﬁers to the combat diﬃculty.
-Others are discussed in “Combat Options” chapter.
-Regardless of the number of modiﬁers used, the total combat diﬃculty may never go below 3.
+Here are a few of the most frequently used modiﬁers to the combat difficulty.
+Others are discussed in "Combat Options" chapter.
+Regardless of the number of modiﬁers used, the total combat difficulty may never go below 3.
 The gamemaster rolls the indicated modiﬁer and adds it to the combat situation.
 A standard modiﬁer is included in parentheses after the die modiﬁer, should the gamemaster prefer not to roll.
 Range: The effectiveness of a punch, weapon, Special Ability, or any other attack made at a distance depends on its range.
-All range modiﬁers are added or subtracted from the combat diﬃculty.
+All range modiﬁers are added or subtracted from the combat difficulty.
 Note that, unless a special maneuver allows otherwise, characters may use unarmed close combat attacks at Point Blank range only.
 In most cases, this is true for using various melee weapons as well, though